-Drinking Water and Wastewater Systems
+(b) Drinking Water and Wastewater Systems

-uMhlathuze Water is responsible for the water and wastewater purification and distribution function.
+The City of uMhlathuze is responsible for the water and wastewater purification and distribution function.
 An extensive water quality-monitoring program for drinking water and wastewater quality has been implemented.
 The monitoring program contains the following: